leanid/om/class-01-basic-game-dev/09-3-snake-game-android/readme.md

 ## 2. Double check path to cmake see comments in previous example
 ## 3. Check path to SDL2 source directory
+## 4. Add binary dir for every build configuration as we use out of build tree path to SDL2: When specifying an out-of-tree source a binary directory must be explicitly specified.